Investment Multiple ?

 Click here to view the Issuer's SEC Form C filing.

 The total project cost is estimated at $400,000.
 The Issuer has contributed $100,000 to the project costs directly and has already raised $150,000 in equity to date.
 Through the NextSeed campaign, the Issuer aims to raise between $100,000 and $125,000.
-Proceeds will be used to purchase inventory, furniture and tableware, and additional funds will be used as working capital.
+The first $100,000 will be used to purchase inventory, furniture and tableware.
+Additional funds will be used as working capital.

 First floor and basement plans: